-Multiple changes may be made in the Task Form and all changes will be updated at once when the Ok button is pressed.
-This is usually not a concern for noneffort-driven tasks.
+Multiple changes may be made in the Task Form and all changes will be updated when the OK button is clicked.
+This is usually not a concern for non-effort-driven tasks.
 However, for effort-driven tasks this will result in a difference in the amount of work assigned to a task.
-In the previous effort-driven task example, each resource was added one at a time clicking “OK” after each addition to update the transaction.
+In the previous effort-driven task example, each resource was added one at a time clicking OK after each addition to update the assignment.
 In the example below, all resources were deleted.
-All 3 resources were added to the task and then the “OK” key was clicked.
-When the OK key is pressed it is considered the first transaction to the task.
+All 3 resources were added to the task and then the OK key was clicked and all 3 additions were updated simultaneously.
 120 hours of work was calculated for the task for this example.
 The number of hours is calculated based on the first transaction.
 Subsequent transactions will divide the number of hours over all of the resources.